 Tune in for The Legend of Rock, Paper, Scissors video lesson for activity ideas and free printables to use while teaching with this fabulous picture book.

 I use this hilarious read-aloud by Drew Daywalt and Adam Rex to teach about problem and solution.

-The activities in this post are great to use while at home during the COVID-19 Coronavirus outbreak.
-As a certified K-5 educator who taught kindergarten and first grade, I am sharing what we are doing in our home to stay on top of curriculum while quarantined at home.
+As a certified K-5 educator who taught kindergarten and first grade, I am sharing what we did in our home to stay on top of curriculum while quarantined at home during the pandemic.
 Of course, you can use them anytime of year in the home or classroom, too!

 PLEASE NOTE: Life is busy as a work-at-home / stay-at-home/ homeschooling mama right now, so my directions here will be brief!
 Please follow me on Instagram @babblingabby where I will be sharing my daily activities and saving them in a story highlight!

 The Legend of Rock, Paper, Scissors Video Lesson

 Click the link below to view the entire video lesson, which includes a reading of The Legend of Rock, Paper, Scissors by Drew Daywalt and Adam Rex.
 This book is HILARIOUS and a guaranteed crowd-pleaser for children of all ages!